pedro07conrado/Estrtutura-de-Dados-1/README.md

-In this repository there are some data structures; TAD, PILHA, FILA,
+In this repository, there are some data structures learned in these subjects: TAD, PILHA, FILA, Linked list